Priya2149/Priya2149/README.md

 I’m not just about code — I’m passionate about **entrepreneurship and product development**.
 I love the space where **technical innovation, user-focused design, and business strategy** meet to create products people *actually love*.

-Right now I’m building an **AI Governance Dashboard** to track LLM usage, latency, cost, and security risks — blending **AI safety + cloud engineering** for enterprise needs.
+Right now I’m building an **AI Governance Dashboard** to track LLM usage, latency, cost, and security risks — blending **AI safety + cloud engineering** tool.
 I thrive in Agile teams and enjoy turning complex problems into **practical, maintainable solutions**.

 ## Skills